Here’s a slightly edited post from 2012 that deserves a fresh look . . .

-Throughout history, one of the most time-testing ways to check your own thoughts and listen instead for the still, small voice of GOD (1 Kings 19.12) is to sit still with Holy Scripture, yield yourself to the guidance of the Holy Spirit, and listen for what may come to you.
+Throughout history, one of the most time-honored ways of hearing the still, small voice of GOD is to sit still with Holy Scripture, yield yourself to the guidance of the Holy Spirit, and listen for what may come to you.
 The historic practice of Lectio Divina, long neglected, is now making a come back.
-You can read more about the practice here (Tony Jones, a Protestant) and here (Thelma Hall, a Catholic).
+This kind of listening for GOD can also be done with a piece of art, an icon, something in your garden . . . anything (I call this kind of visual meditation “visio divina”).

-Read a short passage of Scripture, slowly, letting a word, phrase, or image in the text gather your attention, then . . .
+So, read a short passage of Scripture, slowly, letting a word, phrase, or image in the text gather your attention, and then . . .

 1. Sit still and straight.
 Feet on the floor.
 Your body relaxed.

-2. Invoke the Trinity with a simple prayer.
+2. Call upon GOD with a simple prayer.

 3. Relax your mind, let it drift a bit, like a boat without an anchor.